ganesh-nitw/ganesh-nitw/README.md

 # 👋 Hey there, I'm Ganesh!

 🎓 **B.Tech CSE (AI & DS)** @ **NIT Warangal**
-💡 Curious mind exploring the intersection of **AI, Data Science, and Real-world Applications**
+💡 Curious mind exploring the intersection of **AI, Data Science,Quant, and Real-world Applications**
-🚀 Dreaming to work on cutting-edge tech at **Google** someday
+🚀 Dreaming to work on cutting-edge tech at **Jane street** someday

 ---